bogdan-lmk/automation/README.md

 # Automation Utilities

 This repository contains various scripts for UI automation.
-The new `dom_framework.py` module provides a simple and extensible framework for DOM analysis.
+The new `dom_framework` package provides a simple and extensible framework for DOM analysis.
+The package is split into multiple modules for easier maintenance.

 ## DOM Framework

+The package organizes analyzers in separate modules (`base`, `soup`, `selenium`) following modern Python package practices.

-`dom_framework.py` defines a base `DOMAnalyzer` class and implementations for BeautifulSoup (`SoupDOMAnalyzer`) and Selenium (`SeleniumDOMAnalyzer`).
+`dom_framework` provides a base `DOMAnalyzer` class and implementations for BeautifulSoup (`SoupDOMAnalyzer`) and Selenium (`SeleniumDOMAnalyzer`).

 Use `create_analyzer("soup")` for static HTML or `create_analyzer("selenium")` for live pages.
 You can register custom analyzers with `register_analyzer`.